-Here at Bluebell Ridge Cat Rehoming Centre, we have been rehabilitating and rehoming unwanted, stray and abandoned cats for 23 years.
-We'd now like to expand our team of volunteer fosterers so we can offer an alternative rehoming journey for those who don't cope as well in a cattery environment and would benefit from one-to-one behavioural or medical support.
+We'd like to expand our team of volunteer fosterers so we can offer an alternative rehoming journey for cats who don't cope as well in a cattery environment and would benefit from one-to-one support while they wait for their forever home.

-Fostering a cat is such a rewarding experience, giving a needy feline the love and care they so deserve, and seeing them blossom.
+Fostering cats is such a rewarding experience, giving a needy feline the love and care they so deserve, seeing them blossom in your home.
 We'll give you the support and guidance you need along the way, and together we can improve the lives of cats in our care.

 What's Involved?